MaxHalford/sorobn/README.md

 ```

-This also works with a single variable:
+This also works for an event with a single variable:

 ```py
 >>> event = {'Alarm': False}